10 Biggest Risks with Shorting Shares & Indices

 Modern short selling and especially the more traditional shorting of shares may be a risky endeavour but it is also a potentially lucrative investment strategy.
 To many, the idea of investing in reverse may sound crazy but if done well, the returns are worth the effort.

 Traditional shorting a position essentially involves borrowing assets from brokers and selling them paying back the brokers but at a lower price.
-Modern shorting with CFD’s gives more opportunities, since you can enter almost any major shares and indices by pressing “SELL”, without owning the asset in advance.
+Modern shorting with CFD’s gives more opportunities, since you can enter almost any major shares and indices by pressing “SELL”.
+There is no need to own the asset in advance.
 When the stock markets are highly valued in some regions and the global growth are slowing at an unprecedented rate, there are many opportunities coming up.
 But what about the risks?
 There must be quite a few right?
 Here, we don’t sneak around and admit that short selling can be a risky business if you are not careful, invest or speculate too heavily or don’t use stop-loss or take-profit every time.

 Although short-sellers are key market intermediaries and play an instrumental role in increasing the market liquidity and helping lower the costs of capital at country level, there are significant risks involved with this investment strategy.
 This is because it is an advanced investment strategy and calls for greater understanding.
 Therefore, before going into short selling, there are 10 big risks you need to know.